gulam101/Login-Screen/README.md

 The simple login page was created just for design so that I could get a better understanding of HTML.
 This project also taught me about how to design a web page using HTML and styling it using CSS.
 This was also my first time using the ATOM IDE because I had used an online IDE that allowed me to create simple webpages using any web language.

 ### Prerequisites:
-- Any IDE that can edit/create HTML (Recommended ATOM)
+- Any IDE that can edit/create HTML (Recommended Atom or Brackets)

 ### Getting Started:
 This section will just show the user how to donwload the tools needed to run this project.

 ### Instructions:
 - Step 1: Download Visual Studio (If you don't have already)